Notebook: Rookie CB Devon Witherspoon questionable for Seahawks opener

 “From the moment I got up there I kicked myself because I didn’t realize how much better it is to call a game from upstairs,’’ he said.
 “It’s easier, it’s clearer.
 You have more at your disposal.
 More information handed over your shoulder at times and you can see things happening.’’

-Carroll noted defensive passing game coordinator Karl Scott and linebackers coach John Glenn are working from the sidelines to help with the direct in-game communication with players.
+Carroll noted defensive passing game coordinator Karl Scott and linebackers coach John Glenn are working from the sideline to help with the direct in-game communication with players.

 Carroll said Hurtt calling the games from the booth in the preseason “worked fine.
 We were in full midseason form.
 We had prepared for it and done a lot of work to make sure we were ready and it was easy.’’